firecracker-microvm/firecracker/docs/network-setup.md

 sudo iptables -A FORWARD -i tap0 -o eth0 -j ACCEPT
 ```

+*Note:* The IP of the TAP device should be chosen such that it's not in the same
+subnet as the IP address of the host.

 *Advanced:* If you are running multiple Firecracker MicroVMs in parallel, or
 have something else on your system using `tap0` then you need to create a `tap`
 for each one, with a unique name.